omar123487/alx-system_engineering-devops/README.md

-This repository is of for creating bash scripts.
+This repository is for creating bash scripts.